BurraAbhishek/pgn_printable_scoresheet/README.md

 # pgn_printable_scoresheet
 Generate printable PDFs of PGN scoresheets of chess games

+This website is accessible using GitHub Pages: https://burraabhishek.github.io/pgn_printable_scoresheet/

 # Source code and Privacy policy
-The source code can be viewed by scrolling up.
+The [source code](https://github.com/BurraAbhishek/pgn_printable_scoresheet) can be viewed by scrolling up.
 The privacy policy is coming soon.

-In the meanwhile, rest assured that none of the PGN data submitted to the website is saved on our servers.
-Upon submission, a PDF file is generated and saved with the name "generated.pdf", all on the client-side.
+All user-submitted data is processed in the client-side only.

 ## License